 - Red signs: Commuter students and employees.

-- Green signs: All residential and commuter students and employees.
+- Green signs: All residential, commuter students and employees.

 - Green Striped signs: All resident freshman, resident, commuter students, and employees.